Tech is the most popular niche that blogging startups choose nowadays.

 You can make use of Google Trends and also your intuition to determine whether the niche you're going after is the future or not.

-After you select your niche, just go through some of their posts to get a glimpse of the topic.
+After you select your niche, just go through some of the other posts in the niche to get a glimpse of the topic.
 Only select the niche, if you are genuinely interested in the topic.

-Here’s where passion comes into action.
-Without being a tech-news hungry man, you can’t sustain your tech blog.
+Here's where passion comes into action.
+Without being a tech-news hungry man, you can't sustain your news blog.

 If you are planning to cover the entire tech from programming to Android, you need at least 2-3 posts a day for your tech blog to succeed.

-If you cover only niche-related things like Android, iOS
+If you cover only niche-related things like Android, iOS, and Windows, 2-3 posts a week will be enough.

-When a new tech is introduced initially, there will be no competition.
+When new tech is introduced initially, there will be no competition.
 You could easily rank for the keywords.
+Look at the crypto-currency niche, the early adopters of the niche, managed to cash-in big.

-Coming to Google, it indexes your blog post higher.
-Because it has got no other content on the same to rank.
+Coming to Google, when the niche competition is low, it indexes your blog post higher.
+Because it has no other content on the same, to rank.

 For this, you need to be well informed about what's trending.